erezasmara/weather-application/README.md

 ```

 Description:
-Weather forecast web application , by inserting address the server application will return the current forecast for provided address
+Weather forecast web application, by inserting the address the server application will return the current forecast for the provided address

 Requirement:
 - Node.js 12 +